arjonsensal/cpaytest/README.md

 Exercise 2: <br>
 Notable Issues: <br>
 1. On the withdrawal instruction, It says you can only schedule for a date within the month.
-But after adding a UTC date with a next year date the request was still OK(200) when it should have been not.
+But after adding a UTC date with a next year date the request was still OK(200) when it should have been 403.
 2. Withdrawal endpoint issue 1 - After withdrawal request, the maxWithdrawalAmount and maxWithdrawal count did not change values.
 3. Withdrawal endpoint issue 2 - During withdrawal request, I was able to request an amount higher than the maxWithdrawalAmount for a specific user
 4. Withdrawal endpoint issue 3 - Was able to make a withdrawal request with incorrect payment method id and still returns 200
 5. Withdrawal endpoint issue 4 - Was able to make a withdrawal request with incorrect user id and still returns 200
+6. there is no authentication/authorization header for all the endpoints

 For the automated tests: <br>
 1. Test of Normal Withdrawal, after withdrawal, the `maxWithdrawals` and `maxWithdrawalAmount` should decrease - I choose this one since this is critical, espcially with money involved.
 User should only be able to withdraw based on the amount in the account
 2. Test of Higher Withdrawal amount, endpoint should not accept the request if withdrawal amount is higher than the `maxWithdrawalAmount` - Similar to first one, this should be tested as well since this leave the company/bank/client vulnerable to exploits involving money
-3. Test of Withdrawal times, endpoint should not accept the request if withdrawing a number of times greater than the  `maxWithdrawals` - this one should be tested since this is to ensure the ATM/bank/client have suffiecient funds for others
+3. Test of Withdrawal times, endpoint should not accept the request if withdrawing a number of times greater than the  `maxWithdrawals` - this one should be tested since this is to ensure the ATM/bank/client have sufficient funds for others

 Run the docker file on APIAutomation folder to run server <br>
 To run the test: